-So, while in theory, bitcoin and its system for ensuring security and safety of trade and investments are solid and “foolproof”, there are clearly ways around it.
-However, if you know what to be on the lookout for, and what types of things to be careful of, you’re more likely to be safe to trade and invest.
+So, while in theory, bitcoin and its system for ensuring the security and safety of trade and investments are solid and “foolproof”, there are ways around it.
+However, if you know what to be on the lookout for and what types of things to be careful of, you’re more likely to be safe to trade and invest.
 The trick is to navigate your way through the bitcoin world with wisdom rather than indiscretion.

 How To Ensure Security

 Here are a few simple tips to follow to increase your security:

 - Protect your private key with all your might